Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: A revised framework for the topological robustness of families of semilinear parabolic equations

-In Section \ref{Sec_perturbed-Gelfand} that follows, the perturbed Gelfand problem serves as an illustration of {\it perturbed bifurcation problems} arising in families of semilinear elliptic equations regarding the dependence of the global bifurcation diagram to perturbations of the nonlinear term \cite{keener1973perturbed}.
-Such a dependence problem is of fundamental importance to understand, for instance, how the multiplicity of solutions of such equations varies as the nonlinearity is subject to small disturbances, or is modified due to model imperfections \cite{brezzi1982numerical,golubitsky1979theory,keener1973perturbed}.
+In Section \ref{Sec_perturbed-Gelfand} that follows, the perturbed Gelfand problem serves as an illustration of {\it perturbed bifurcation problems} arising in families of semilinear elliptic equations.
+These problems are concerned with the dependence of the global bifurcation diagram to perturbations of the nonlinear term \cite{keener1973perturbed}.
+As mentioned in Introduction, such a dependence problem is of fundamental importance to understand, for instance, how the multiplicity of solutions of such equations varies as the nonlinearity is subject to small disturbances, or is modified due to model imperfections \cite{brezzi1982numerical,golubitsky1979theory,keener1973perturbed}.

-We will see in Section \ref{Sec_top_rob} how such problems can be naturally related to the study of {\it topological robustness} of the corresponding families of semilinear parabolic equations.
-The latter notion of topological robustness is related to the more standard notion of structural stability encountered for semilinear parabolic problems as recalled in Section \ref{Sec_struc_stab}.
-However as we will see, the former, based on the notion of topological equivalence between parameterized families of semigroups such as introduced in ~Definition \ref{DEF_Equiv_Rel-family} (see Section \ref{Sec_top_rob}), adopts a more global point of view than the latter.
-It allows us, in particular, to deal with semilinear parabolic problems which are not necessarily dissipative\footnote{In the sense that they do not exhibit a bounded absorbing set \cite{Temam3}.} such as encountered in combustion theory \cite{Bebernes_Eberly,quittner2007superlinear} or in plasma physics \cite{Brezis_Beres,Tem75}; see \cite{Fil05}.
-More specifically, the framework introduced in Section \ref{Sec_top_rob} below allows us to deal with semigroups for which some trajectories undergo finite-time blow up, or do not exhibit a compact absorbing set nor even a bounded absorbing set for all solutions\footnote{The solutions $u(t)$ that are well defined in some Hilbert space for all $t>0$ but are not bounded in time, are sometimes referred as ``grow-up'' solutions; see \cite{Ben_Gal}.}.
+We will illustrate in Section \ref{Sec_top_rob} below, how perturbed bifurcation problems can be naturally related to the study of a certain notion of topological robustness of the corresponding families of semilinear parabolic equations.
+Although related to the more standard notion of structural stability encountered for dissipative semilinear parabolic problems \cite{Hale_al'84} (see Section \ref{Sec_struc_stab} below), our notion of topological robustness is more flexible.
+As discussed hereafter, our approach, based on the notion of topological equivalence between parameterized families of semigroups such as introduced in ~Definition \ref{DEF_Equiv_Rel-family} below (see Section \ref{Sec_top_rob}), adopts indeed a more global viewpoint and allows us to deal with semigroups not necessarily restricted to an invariant set and associated with parabolic problems in which a mixed behavior can occur.\footnote{Such semigroups are typically defined on the set of bounded trajectories, disregarding the trajectories that undergo a finite-time blow-up or that are defined for all time but are not bounded, the so-called grow-up solutions (see e.g.~\cite{Ben_Gal}).} Furthermore, our approach allows us to take into account the possible discrepancies of regularity that may arise between the (weak) solutions of elliptic problems, on the one hand, and the semigroup equilibria of the corresponding parabolic problems, on the other.